A Lagrangian filling for every cluster seed: Introduction

 We conjecture that the map $\mathfrak{C}$ is injective.
 Corollary \ref{cor:main} and a proof that $\mathfrak{C}$ is injective would settle the core symplectic aspects of the classification of Hamiltonian isotopy classes of Lagrangian fillings for $\La_\beta$, proving that they are equivalent to studying a class of cluster algebras, an algebraic matter.\\

 {\bf Acknowledgements}.
-We are grateful to Mikhail Gorsky for his thorough reading of the manuscript and his useful comments, and to Daping Weng and James Hughes for helpful remarks.
-We also thank Joel Hass for kindly explaining his algorithm with P.~Scott to us.
-R.~Casals is supported by the NSF CAREER DMS-1942363, a Sloan Research Fellowship of the Alfred P and a UC Davis College of L\&S Dean's Fellowship.
+We are grateful to Mikhail Gorsky, James Hughes, Daping Weng and Alex Wright for useful discussions.
+We thank the referees for their comments and suggestions.
+We also thank Joel Hass for kindly explaining his work with P.~Scott to us.
+R.~Casals is supported by the NSF CAREER DMS-1942363, a Sloan Research Fellowship of the { Alfred P. Sloan Foundation} and a UC Davis College of L\&S Dean's Fellowship.
 Sloan Foundation.
-H.~Gao is supported by a Tsinghua start-up grant and a Tsinghua Du-Shi research grant.
+H.~Gao is supported by a Tsinghua University start-up grant and {the Tsinghua University Dushi Program}.

+{\bf Notation}.
+We denote by $[n]$ the set $\{1,\ldots,n\}$, as indicated above.
+The group of compactly supported diffeomorphisms of a smooth manifold $\Sigma$ is denoted by $\mbox{Diff}^c(\Sigma)$.
+In this article, a quiver will refer to a multidigraph with no loops, but possibly with 2-cycles.
+The set of vertices of $Q$ is denoted by $Q_0$ and its set of arrows by $Q_1$.
+We often abbreviate {\it quiver with potential} to QP, as in \cite{DWZ}.
+For specificity, we use the ground ring $R=\C$ for the (complete) path algebra of the quiver.

 {\bf Structure of the manuscript}.
 The study and use of our quiver with potential (QP) is as follows: \begin{itemize} \item[(i)] Section \ref{sec:curves} introduces and develops the new concept: the quiver with potential $(Q(\SC),W(\SC))$ associated to a curve configuration $\SC$.
 Proposition \ref{lem:triplepoint} and Lemma \ref{lem:bigon} show that the right equivalence class of $(Q(\SC),W(\SC))$ is invariant under triple point moves and local bigon moves.
 Then Lemma \ref{lem:reduced_parts} and Proposition \ref{prop:quivermutation} show that the QP associated to a reduction of the $\g$-exchange on $\SC$ yields the QP-mutation of $(Q(\SC),W(\SC))$ at the corresponding vertex.\\